jacksonrwoodard/HouseHealthMonitoring/Documentation/Signoffs/lukecarson-gas-signoff.md

 <sup>9</sup> To meet the manufacturers work environment, the sensors will not be placed in the specified temperature range in order to keep functionality.[6-7]

-<sup>10</sup> For perserve home pro to keep a coverage of a house's environment to the three target gases, the gas module will need to be sending data every second in order to actively protect homeowner's from potential threats.

 ## Buildable Schematic

 ![Screenshot 2023-11-01 145628](https://github.com/jacksonrwoodard/HouseHealthMonitoring/assets/143034071/59f374f8-044c-44ba-af4c-2bbdb6955dba)